 You don’t need to be a member of the SEMA trade association to attend the SEMA Show.

-The SEMA show in 2020 will be located in the Las Vegas Convention Center in Las Vegas Nevada.
-The SEMA show begins on Tuesday, November 3, 2020, and ends on Friday, November 6, 2020.
-While the show is officially running from November 3 through 6, there are a number of events happening on Monday, November 2 as well.
-This is prior to the official kickoff of the 2020 SEMA Show.
+The SEMA show in 2020 was going to be at the Las Vegas Convention Center in Las Vegas Nevada but the show was cancelled.
+The SEMA show was scheduled to start on Tuesday, November 3, 2020, and ends on Friday, November 6, 2020.
+While the show was officially scheduled from November 3 through 6, there were a number of events originally scheduled for Monday, November 2 as well.

 Is the 2020 SEMA Show cancelled due to covid-19 or the coronavirus?

 These are common questions.
-SEMA 2020 ticket prices don’t exist, there aren’t “tickets” to enter the show.
+SEMA ticket prices don’t exist, there aren’t “tickets” to enter the show.
 As a trade show, you must register and pay the registration fee.
 Qualified registrants receive credentials, not tickets.
-There are tickets available to SEMA Ignited 2020, which is open to the public.
-You may see SEMA Ignited 2020 referred to online as “SEMA car show Las Vegas 2020.”
+Tickets are sold to the public for SEMA Ignited, which was also cancelled.
+You may see SEMA Ignited referred to online as “SEMA car show Las Vegas.”
 Scroll down for information on SEMA Ignited 2020.

-Online registration for the 2020 SEMA Show is priced at $40 USD up until Friday, October 9, 2020.
-After October 9th, early registration access closes and the price per person to register for the SEMA Show increases to $90 USD.
+Online registration for the 2020 SEMA Show was priced at $40 USD up until Friday, October 9, 2020.
+After October 9th, early registration access was scheduled to close and the price per person to register for the SEMA Show was to increase to $90 USD.
 These registration fees are to gain access to an attendee badge.
 A badge provides access to both AAPEX and the SEMA Show for the full duration of each show.